Bibi Jawindi:

 Decorative:

 In detail work reliefs found on the entrance arch and the door of Bibi Jawindi’s tomb are the perfect retention of arts and spirituality of the era.
 There are elaborate tile artworks of blue, white and turquoise, symbolizing the sky or heavens, the purity, and their miracle.
-The outer structure of the Mesoteric architecture is adorned with geometric patterns, floral and calligraphic designs that are the hall mark of the Islamic artistic style in which art is used to impart divine order and proportion.

 These ornaments are not simply pieces of art; they are religious signs for spiritual concepts as try and connection of life, endless expansion of knowable things, and the voyage of the soul.
 The general structure of the building and the division of space by symmetry correspond to the concept of unity pervasive in Sufis; the calligraphy is religious and reverent.
 In synthesis these ornamental elements establish a spirit of devotion and meditation and compel the visitor to surrender himself or herself to the religious heritage of Bibi Jawindi.
 Such intricate work not only helps to pay tribute to her memory, but also reflects appreciation of the centuries-long rich cultural and spiritual experience of the people in the given area.